 Also, the repair escrow should outline the procedure that the escrowee will use to pay the contractors.
 You can require that they be paid directly from the funds held in the repair escrow rather than allowing the seller to pay them, and seek reimbursement from the repair escrow.

 It's particularly important that the escrowee pay contractors directly from the funds in the repair escrow if you live in a state where an unpaid contractor may automatically receive an interest in the property similar to a mortgage called a “mechanic’s lien.”
 In these states, the contractor should give the escrowee construction paperwork before receiving payment.

-The agreement may include additional provisions to ensure that the repairs are done in a skilled and well-executed manner.
-You may ask for time to inspect the work before payment is made, and require remediation, or payment of damages, for incomplete or faulty work.
+The agreement can include additional provisions to ensure that the repairs are done in a skilled and well-executed manner.
+You might ask for time to inspect the work before payment is made, and require remediation, or payment of damages, for incomplete or faulty work.

 Getting professional input on the scope and cost of work.
 Your agreement with the home seller should describe the repair work to be done in as much detail as possible.
 If possible, get a plumber out to the property right away, to give you a description of the work expected and an estimate of the cost.